chof747/esp32-s3-dev-board/README.md

 - **v1.0**: Initial version (filed for fabrication: 19.11.2022, first successfull assembly: 29.11.2022)
 - **v1.1**: Changed serial programmer to UMH3 chip and added boot button
+- **v1.2**: Changed to slim version that fits on a breadboard leaving one row of connections on the left and right.